 - On the other hand, the ELSS Mutual Fund with Term Insurance plan is a better alternative for investors with a certain level of risk tolerance and investment discipline.

 - One may argue that the SBI Life Smart Privilege Plan is more likely to generate higher returns.
 However in reality the returns of SBI Smart Privilege is not even able to match with the Debt Instrument Return.

 - Consider this, the SBI Life Smart Privilege Plan is a long-term commitment of at least 5 years.
 Even if you choose to discontinue your policy, your investments will be moved to the Discontinued Policy Fund, earning a bare minimum of 4% per annum.

 - There is no systematic compulsion on the policy’s fund manager to perform at his best all the time.
-But with ELSS mutual funds, the investor can invest in a different fund at any time.
+However with ELSS Mutual Funds, the investor invest in a different funds at any time.
 This compels the fund managers to deliver better returns consistently.

 If you have already bought the SBI Life Smart Privilege plan, you may want to consider surrendering it.
 However, it is always wise to consult your financial or investment advisor to plot the optimal strategy that fits your requirements.

 How to Surrender Your SBI Life Smart Privilege Plan?